 This post is well overdue.

 I talk about menstrual cycle awareness (MCA) with anyone who will stand still long enough - male or female, friend or client, asked or didn't ask!
 I talk about it in DMs, over email, during sessions.
+I've even designed a cyclical living planner based around it!
 Back before lockdown I was known to chat to cashiers about it as I paid for my goods.
 And yet I rarely post publicly about it.
 There's a huge gap between what I know and what I'm sharing.